Nursing & Patient Care Injuries

-Nurses take care of the ill and the infirm.
+Nurses and other caretakers take care of the ill and the infirmed.
 Unfortunately, helping sick people can be a very physical and dangerous job.
-With the combination of lifting patients, pushing beds, working with contagious individuals, and working around equipment, many nurses find themselves getting injured on the job.
+With the combination of lifting patients, pushing beds, working with potentially combative patients, with contagious individuals, and working around equipment, many nurses find themselves getting injured on the job.

-In Ohio, workers’ compensation is a no fault system.
-This means that if someone is injured in the course of his/her employment, that individual should receive coverage under the workers’ compensation system.
-This coverage may include compensation could help to cover medical bills, pain and suffering, and lost income due to taking time off of work.
+In Ohio, workers’ compensation is a no-fault system.
+This means that if someone is injured in the course of his/her employment, that individual should receive coverage under the workers’ compensation system regardless of who is at fault for the injuries.
+This coverage may include compensation to cover medical bills, pain and suffering, and lost income due to taking time off of work.

-Nurses pursue and keep these jobs because they have a desire to help people.
+Nurses pursue and keep their jobs because they want to help people get better.
 So when they get hurt and find out that this system is not always eager to help them the way that they help their patients, it can be a confusing experience.
 If you are used to being the one helping the injured, being the one injured can be very frustrating.

 At The Harris Firm, we are completely devoted to workers’ compensation and social security.
 This means that all of our attention is focused on the injured workers that walk through our door.
 Each one of our attorneys cares about helping those who have been injured and need help fighting for their rights and the compensation that they deserve.
 If you are a nurse that has been injured on the job, do not hesitate to contact one of our experienced workers’ compensation attorneys.